top of page

 Skipping the shoulder check is one of the most common driver errors, especially during:

-· opening a vehicle door into traffic
+• Opening a vehicle door into traffic

 Vulnerable Road Users Face the Highest Risk

 Cyclists and motorcyclists frequently travel in areas where blind spots exist.
 Pedestrians, particularly children and older adults, may move unpredictably and remain hidden behind vehicle structures.
+These road users rely on drivers anticipating their presence, not reacting at the last moment.

 Cyclists in a lorry blind spot